A political economist for the bioeconomy

 My name is Nate Barton (M.P.P., M.S., M.A.).

-As a PhD candidate in the Political Science department at the University of California at Riverside (UCR), I specialize in the political economy of land-use policy, the bioeconomy, and theories of institutional change.
+As a PhD candidate in the Political Science department at the University of California at Riverside (UCR), I specialize in the comparative political economy of land-use, the bioeconomy, and theories of institutional change.

-My research employs comparative historical analysis, historical institutionalism, and mixed methods using spatial data to examine how resource-governing institutions co-evolve with economic and environmental pressures.
+My work employs comparative historical analysis, historical institutionalism, and mixed methods using spatial data to examine how resource-governing institutions co-evolve with economic and environmental pressures.

 -